GC-public-learning/jet-pack-compose-1.3-book/README.md

 - upload the .aab release
 - Save as draft (page bottom)
 - click on right arrow to show info
-- go to deviec catalog to display the compatible devices
+- go to device catalog to display the compatible devices
 - manage the testers (obligatory)
 - publish
+- on the bottom of internal testing page > copy link and manually send it by mail to the testers
-- if new app bundle uploaded > in build.gradle  > versionName msut be uploaded (ex : 2.0)
+- if new app bundle uploaded > in build.gradle  > versionName must be uploaded (ex : 2.0)

+10) Android Studio APK analyser go to build > analyse apk